 The Snowball Effect

 Your time is valuable.
 Therefore, finding ways to supplement your efforts and make your practices more effective and efficient is always important.
-By posting new content as it’s released, and scheduling posts out to be shared in the future, you will notice a snowball effect in the amount of posts that are scheduled out over the course of the coming months.
+By posting new content as it’s released, and scheduling posts out to be shared in the future, you will notice a snowball effect in the number of posts that are scheduled out over the course of the coming months.
 By utilizing this practice, you are ensuring a full pipeline of great, relevant content for your followers at all times.

 Disclaimer: ultimately, only you will know what timeline works best for your firm and audience.
 Don’t overthink it though.
 The main issue at hand here is that a large percentage of your followers do not see your posts when they’re posted.
 Therefore, you will be increasing the chances of your followers seeing them and reaping the benefits of your hard work by posting them multiple times.